SparksNetwork/sparks-frontend/src/pages/ForgotPassword/docs/adrs/adr-001-forgot-password-cases.md

 - The implementation of the `forgotPassword` feature implies some modification on the authentication driver to more accurately report authentication state.
 Go/No go
 - Do we bother managing authentication edge cases (that is, now, can always be done later)?

-Follows a description of the main and edge cases which trigger the necessity to take those decisions.
+Follows a description of the main and edge cases which trigger the necessity to take those decisions and the proposed API changes for the auth driver.

 ### Main cases
 #### reset password code is correct